Cat5TV/plugin.video.category5/README.md

 Watch all available episodes from the Category5 TV Network at your leisure, as well as the weekly live episode of Category5 Technology TV.

-## Branches
-* the "master" branch is only compatible with Kody 16.0 (Jarvis) and above.
-* the "legacy" branch is for older versions of Kodi.

 ## Thanks
 This Kodi Add-On was originally developed by @nateuk (circa 2015).
 Huge thanks to him for all the work that went into getting this off the ground.
 Since that time, the community has gradually taken on various updates. @solbu has been instrumental in improving and fixing the add-on as needed, and various other community members have also pitched in.